-These are pupils' tools for learning: they are prerequisites to learning and vital elements of the curriculum for pupils with significant special needs.
+These, alongside the characteristics of effective learning for EYFS (see below), are pupils' tools for learning: they are prerequisites to learning and vital elements of the curriculum for pupils with significant special needs.
 These 'learning to learn' skills will be developed across the curriculum.